 High-field MRIs (1.5T to 3.0T)

-3T MRI scanners provide extremely clear images and can often be done faster, decreasing overall time of the examination.
-Both mentioned features makes an advantage for the patient in terms of diagnosis and comfort.
-3T MRI machine is more suitable for imaging musculoskeletal system, structures of the nervous system, small bones and vessels.
+3T MRI scanners provide extremely clear images and can often be done faster, decreasing the overall time of the examination.
+Both mentioned features make an advantage for the patient in terms of diagnosis and comfort.
+3T MRI machine is more suitable for imaging musculoskeletal system, structures of the nervoussystem, small bones and vessels.
 In these cases, the minute details may be crucial to diagnosis, such as:

-However, 3T MRI scanner is not always the best choice for every patient and every possible diagnosis.
-3T MRI scans have an increased rates of artifacts (any objects that appear in the image, but are absent in the original object).
-Common are “flow” artifacts due to occurence of blood or fluid.
+However, the 3T MRI scanner is not always the best choice for every patient and every possible diagnosis.
+3T MRI scans have increased rates ofartifacts (any objects that appear in the image but are absent in the original object).
+Common is “flow” artifacts due to occurrence of blood or fluid.
 Compared to a 1.5T MRI machines, more noise and additional heat can also be a challenge with 3T MRIs.